 Soil Fertility Issues – Cornell University Cooperative Extension notes, “high levels of magnesium and low levels of potassium can lead to conditions like blotchy or uneven ripening or yellow shoulder disorder.”

 Blossom End Rot – When the blossom end of your tomatoes has a small or large black lesion, this is blossom end rot.
 It’s linked to low calcium availability in the soil, so adding calcium during planting may be helpful for avoiding it – BUT – even when there is calcium in the soil, too much or too little rain can make it unavailable to the plants.
 Regular, even watering is best.
+Read “7 Steps to Stop Blossom End Rot” for more on the causes of BER and how to prevent and control it.

 I hope you’ve found this post helpful.
 If so, please Share or Pin.